"Apex Legends" Lifeline Ability & Strategy Guide

 - Lifeline uses healing items 25% faster, this includes shield cells, shield batteries, syringes, med kits, phoenix kits.

 - Lifeline can revive allies at a faster rate than normal, and creates a shield in the direction she faces when beginning the revive.
 This shield will absorb all projectiles, including bullets from both enemies and allies.
 It doesn't cover a wide range, but is certainly great for a mid-fight revive.

 - As mentioned above, if you're going for a combat revive be sure to use your healing drone along with it.
-A revived ally is not useful if they're 1 shot from down again.
-Communicate with your team, an effective use of Lifeline's revive would be a heal drone + shield battery (not cell!) which could get a teammate mostly back into combat ability in less than 15 seconds.
+A revived ally is not useful if they're one shot from down again.
+Communicate with your team; an effective use of Lifeline's revive would be a heal drone + shield battery (not cell!), which could get a teammate mostly back into combat ability in less than 15 seconds.
 This is less helpful without a shield battery, or with low level armor, so choose wisely.

 Lifeline's Abilities: "Z" Care Package